Sunday, May 18, 2025

 Room: TBD

 You hear it all the time, the importance of veterinary team wellbeing, creating a work/life balance, and the need for implementation.
 The fact is, these habits and shifts in traditions are not easy.
-If healthy habits were simple all teams would be rested, resilient, stress-free, and have the physiques of a God or Goddess.
+If healthy habits were simple, all teams would be rested, resilient, stress-free, and have the physiques of a god or goddess.
 I’m not saying cultivating pillars of wellbeing is unobtainable, rather that health and wellbeing must be intentional.
 Measuring the intangibles may hinder teams from understanding their achievements.
 First, identify current team statusin the pillars of wellbeing, prioritize which are important for the team, then measure for assured success.
 Together we will identify the pillars of wellbeing, ascertain the habits suited best for a veterinary team, then establish ways in which to achieve defined goals in wellbeing with intent.

 Learning Objectives: